goloshubov/fconfig/README.md

 # fconfig
-fconfig is my ansible playbook to configure a (fedora) linux workstation
+fconfig is my ansible playbook to configure a (fedora) linux workstation in reproducible way.

 ## goals
-- avoid configuration drifts on your machines.
-Meaning - switching to another laptop without noticing the difference
+- avoid configuration drifts.
+Meaning - switching to another laptop without even noticing the difference
+- configure local or remote machine(s)
 - keep it as simple as possible

 ## features